Mobvoi TicWatch E3 review: Running in place

-Wear OS is finally getting the attention it desperately needs after years of neglect, not that you’d know from using the TicWatch E3.
 Thanks to Samsung's Galaxy Watch4 and the long-awaited Wear 3.0 update, there's no denying that there's a reinvigorated interest in the platform.
-The problem is, the TicWatch E3 was released at an inopportune time while the OS is still in flux.
-The good news: this smartwatch offers the latest Snapdragon Wear 4100 chipset, which should guarantee solid update support.
+Not that you’d know from using the TicWatch E3.
+The E3's biggest issue is the inopportune release timing—this watch is the definition of a mixed bag with Wear OS still in flux.
+The good news: this smartwatch offers the latest Snapdragon Wear 4100 chipset, which should guarantee solid performance for years to come.
 The bad news: Wear OS 2.3.

-The modern hardware and dated software ultimately makes for a mixed bag, but it could get better once the expected Wear 3.0 update arrives in 2022.
-Sadly, I can't predict the future, and the TicWatch E3 is far from perfect in its current state, but as a budget device priced at $200, many of its imperfections are excusable.
+The modern hardware and dated software ultimately makes this watch a tough sell right now, but it could get better once the expected Wear 3.0 update arrives... in 2022.
+I can't predict the future, and the TicWatch E3 is far from perfect in its current state, but as a budget device priced at $200, many of its imperfections are excusable.

 Specs